jgato/jgato/random_docs/Configuring SRIOV Intel E810 NIC with ZTP.md

-# Configuring SRIOV Intel E810 NIC with ZTP.
+# Configuring SRIOV Intel E810 NIC with GitOps Zero Touch Provisioning.

-In this tutorial we will see the different steps to use ZTP, to configure Intel E810 NICs from an Openshift cluster.
-It covers:
+In this tutorial, we will see the different steps to use GitOps Zero Touch Provisioning (ZTP), to configure Intel E810 NICs.
+First of all, we provision the server as a Single Node Openshift.
+SNO, it is specially designed for Telcos, to deploy their RAN workloads.
+These servers made use of these special cards, for high network performance.
+The tutorial covers:

 * Deploy an Single Node Openshift with ZTP